 When the apostles Peter and John were arrested and brought before the Sanhedrin (Acts 4:1-30), Luke tells us they were filled with the Holy Spirit, and they spoke so impressively that the Jewish rulers were amazed.
-He writes “Now when they saw the boldness of Peter and John, and perceived that they were uneducated, common men, they wondered, and they recognized that they had been with Jesus” (Acts 4:13 RSV-CE).
+He writes “Now when they saw the boldness of Peter and John, and perceived that they were unlearned and ignorant men, they marvelled; and they took knowledge of them that they had been with Jesus” (Acts 4:13).
 Professor Ehrman has no hesitation in pointing out from this passage that Peter and John were illiterate.
 What he ignores is the most important point, which even the Jewish rulers noticed – these men had been with Jesus.
 It is this that made the difference.
 Lack of education is meaningless to God; or rather, I should say, lack of education is not only no hindrance to God, but he uses it by choice and design.
-In a passage in which Paul asks “Has not God made foolish the wisdom of the world?”,he writes, “God chose what is foolish in the world to shame the wise, God chose what is weak in the world to shame the strong, God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no flesh might boast in the presence of God” (1 Cor 1:26-29).
+In a passage in which Paul asks “…hath not God made foolish the wisdom of this world?”
+(1 Cor 1:20),he writes, “God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty; And base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: That no flesh should glory in his presence” (1 Cor 1:27-29).

 The Bible itself tells us, as Professor Ehrman loves to point out, that Peter and John were uneducated men.
 But that wouldn’t stop them from writing scripture.
 Peter used Mark as his scribe to write his gospel.
-And Peter himself tells us that he had an amanuensis, or scribe, to write his first letter: “By Silvanus, a faithful brother as I regard him, I have written briefly to you, exhorting and declaring that this is the true grace of God; stand fast in it” (1 Pet 5:12).
+And Peter himself tells us that he had an amanuensis, or scribe, to write his first letter: “By Silvanus, a faithful brother unto you, as I suppose, I have written briefly, exhorting, and testifying that this is the true grace of God wherein ye stand” (1 Pet 5:12).
 Peter acknowledges and identifies the one who wrote for him.
 He doubtless had a scribe, perhaps Sylvanus again, to write his second epistle as well, even though he doesn’t mention it.

-Even the apostle Paul, who was highly educated and himself able to write, indicates he used a scribe when writing his letters, as we see at end of some of them e.g. “I Tertius, the writer of this letter, greet you in the Lord” (Rom 16:22).
-And in another of his letters, although apparently written by a scribe, Paul liked to add his personal greeting as well: “I, Paul, write this greeting with my own hand” (Col 4:18).
+Even the apostle Paul, who was highly educated and himself able to write, indicates he used a scribe when writing his letters, as we see at end of some of them e.g. “I Tertius, who wrote this epistle, salute you in the Lord” (Rom 16:22).
+And in another of his letters, although apparently written by a scribe, Paul liked to add his personal greeting as well: “The salutation by the hand of me Paul” (Col 4:18).
 This personal greeting, however, is not an isolated event; rather, it his normal practice.
-To the Thessalonian church, he writes, “I, Paul, write this greeting with my own hand.
-This is the mark in every letter of mine; it is the way I write” (2 Thess 3:17).
-Peter the apostle writes of him: “So also our beloved brother Paul wrote to you according to the wisdom given him, speaking of this as he does in all his letters” (2 Pet 3:15).
+To the Thessalonian church, he writes, “The salutation of Paul with mine own hand, which is the token in every epistle: so I write” (2 Thess 3:17).

 And the beloved disciple John was told exactly what to write to the seven churches in the book of Revelation.
-Jesus repeatedly tells John what he wanted: “To the angel of the Church in….” and the names of seven churches in seven cities are specified, each of which is inserted in this introduction; Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia, and Laodicea (Rev ch 2 and 3).
+Jesus repeatedly tells John what he wanted: “Unto the angel of the church of….” and the names of seven churches in seven cities are specified, each of which is inserted in this introduction; Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia, and Laodicea (Rev ch 2 and 3).
 So, what is to stop John from also using a scribe to write gospel, letters, and Revelation?
 Illiteracy is no obstacle to God.

 Whether these men could read or write is irrelevant.
 Paul and Matthew could write, but Paul chose to dictate his letters to a scribe.
 Peter probably couldn’t write but he had a brain and he could think and he could reason and he could speak, so he was quite capable of dictating his chosen words to a scribe.
 Whether or not John could write, I don’t know; but Jesus dictated the words he wanted John to write to the seven churches.
 Jesus isn’t stupid or impotent either; he wouldn’t have told John what he wanted him to write if John couldn’t write or couldn’t remember correctly everything Jesus dictated.
 Just as Peter tells us that Paul wrote “according to the wisdom given him”, why couldn’t Jesus do the same for John, equipping him with whatever he needed to write the letters, whether that be a supernatural temporary gifting of writing, which is unlikely but not out of the question, or the ability to remember everything Jesus told him, and then dictate it to a scribe?
 To Professor Ehrman, that scenario is out of the question because he doesn’t believe in Jesus anyway; but to the Christian, there is no problem.
 Not because we’re stupid and believe in fairies but because the evidence for our faith is all there in the bible – indeed, the bible itself is evidence, as I’ve demonstrated in other articles on this web site.

-And as he passes through the gate, over which, in Dante’s allegory, reads “Abandon hope all ye who enter here”, he’ll discover that hell is not a myth after all; that God is not a “never-dying eternal divine Nazi”, as he accuses him (Ehrman, 2010, p 276), but the righteous judge of all the earth, who will say to that great scholar who frightened many with his erudition, “I never knew you; depart from me, you evildoer” (Matt 7:23).
+And as he passes through the gate, over which, in Dante’s allegory, reads “Abandon hope all ye who enter here”, he’ll discover that hell is not a myth after all; that God is not a “never-dying eternal divine Nazi”, as he accuses him (Ehrman, 2010, p 276), but the righteous judge of all the earth, who will say to that great scholar who frightened, deceived and betrayed many with his erudition, “I never knew you: depart from me, ye that work iniquity” (Matt 7:23).
 I do not gloat as I write these words.
 I recognise that I am no more worthy of grace than is Bart Ehrman; but the difference between us is not whether one of us is better or more deserving, but of faith in Jesus.
 I write these refutations of Professor Ehrman’s statements of unbelief to encourage those Christians who are intimidated by him and his deceitful claims.
 I want them to continue to trust Jesus with their souls and their eternity even though they feel their faith in Jesus and their trust in the bible may have been severely shaken by Professor Ehrman.
 Bart Ehrman himself has been deceived and, as do many other professing Christians who have also been deceived into abandoning Jesus, has taken it upon himself to pass on the deception to others, rob them of their faith and murder their souls; and he must pay the price for causing many of Jesus’ “little ones” i.e. Christians, to fall.
-“For thus said the LORD of hosts…he who touches you touches the apple of his eye” (Zech 2:8).
+Whoever touches them “toucheth the apple of his eye” (Zech 2:8).